Duke University West Campus: History

-James Buchanan Duke's relationship with the Horace Trumbauer Architectural Firm began in 1912, when he commissioned the "costliest home" on New York City's Fifth Avenue according to The New York Times.
+James Buchanan Duke's relationship with architect Horace Trumbauer began in 1912, when Duke commissioned the "costliest home" on New York City's Fifth Avenue, according to The New York Times.

-In 1924, Horace Trumbauer's firm was commissioned to build a new campus for Duke University.
-In 1925, Julian Abele, a prominent architect and the first African-American graduate of the University of Pennsylvania who at the time worked for Trumbauer, began work on a rendering of the proposed West Campus.
-This rendering included the Duke Chapel (one of the tallest university chapels in the world), the first four housing quadrangles (now Craven, Crowell, Few, and, Kilgo), the library (now Perkins Library), Student Union (now the Richard H. Brodhead Center), and departmental buildings.
-In 1938, the original West Campus opened at once, to serve as the expanded home for Duke's Trinity College of Arts and Sciences, at the time an all-the male undergraduate college.
+In 1924, Trumbauer was commissioned to build a second campus for Duke University.
+In 1925, Julian Abele, the first African-American graduate of the University of Pennsylvania School of Architecture and the chief designer in the Trumbauer firm, began work on the proposed West Campus.
+Abele's renderings included the Duke Chapel (one of the tallest university chapels in the world), the first four housing quadrangles (now Craven, Crowell, Few, and, Kilgo), the library (now Perkins Library), Student Union (now the Richard H. Brodhead Center), and departmental buildings.
+The original West Campus opened all at once in 1938, to serve as the expanded home for Duke's Trinity College of Arts and Sciences, at the time an all-the male undergraduate college.

 By 1928, Cameron Indoor Stadium for Duke men's basketball and Wallace Wade Stadium for Duke football had opened.
 Both stadiums have been renovated in recent years, and renovations were completed by 2017.